 Absorbance Theory

-Absorption occurs when the the energy of the incoming photon is equal or larger than energy difference (ΔE) between the highest occupied molecular orbit (HOMO) and the lowest unoccupied molecular orbit (LUMO).
+For many materials, absorption occurs when the the energy of an incoming photon (Ephoton) is equal or larger than energy difference (ΔE) between the highest occupied molecular orbit (HOMO) and the lowest unoccupied molecular orbit (LUMO).

-If the photon energy is high enough, it can be absorbed by an electron in the HOMO and will be excited into a higher energy state.
+If its energy is high enough, an incoming photon can be absorbed by an electron in the HOMO level.
+It is then be excited into a higher energy state.
+This light will not be transmitted through the sample, hence it had been absorbed.

 Photon absorbance in a molecule with energy gap, ΔE